TaratorMusic/TaratorMusic/README.md

 @distube/ytdl-core and @distube/ytpl libraries for installing youtube videos, thumbnails and playlists.

-Better-SQLite3 to store most listened songs and settings data,
+Better-SQLite3 to store most listened songs, playlists and settings data,

-FFmpeg to automatically stabilise audio levels,
+FFmpeg and FFprobe to automatically stabilise audio levels,

 Discord Rich Presence to momentarily share listened songs in Discord,